In Honor of those who served. In remembrance of the shared Swift Boat history.

 - This is a narrated tour describing PCF 816 's role in the U.S., Malta, Viet Nam, Swift Boat sailors, and the above establishments on the Bay.

-- Tours are $12.00 per person, plus Maritime Museum of San Diego admission.
+- Tours are $10.00 per person (Or take the 2 for one special, Swift Boat Tour plus Pilot Bay Cruise for only $13.00), plus Maritime Museum of San Diego admission.
 Tickets are only available at the museum.

 - Capacity is 25 guests per tour

 A Swift Boat at the Maritime Museum of San Diego!

 The U.S. Navy officially called them Patrol Craft Fast - PCFs for short, but the men who served on them during Vietnam have always known them as Swift Boat.